 The JMO Research Paper presents the opportunity to examine a problem relevant to joint/maritime operational warfare, and to demonstrate critical thinking and writing skills essential for leaders and staff officers in the profession of arms.
-Amplifying information and guidance will be discussed in an introductory seminar session, The JMO Research Paper, with details and guidance provided in NWC 2063B, an assigned reading for JMO-06.
+Amplifying information and guidance will be discussed in an introductory seminar session, The JMO Research Paper (JMO-03), with details and guidance provided in JMO Research Paper Guidance for ILC Students (NWC 2063C), an assigned reading for the session.

-This assignment requires independent thought and graduate-level writing; the final product is a 3,000 - 3,500 word paper suitable for publication in a professional journal.
+This assignment requires independent thought and graduate-level writing; the final product is a 3,000 - 3,500 word paper that attains graduate-level standards of writing and analysis.
 Students select their topic, focused at the upper tactical, operational, or in some cases, a theater-strategic level issue, conduct research and analysis, and prepare a paper that advances the literature and expands the body of knowledge.
 The paper also serves as practice in providing clear and concisely written recommendations about employing military force.